 Having a finely tuned conscience is important for all of us, who want to follow and obey the Lord.

-6. Jesus and the evil Roman superpower
+6. Jesus and the Roman superpower.

 Tiberius (Tiberius Caesar Augustus) reigned from AD 14 until 37 and was the Roman Emporer during Jesus’ ministry.